 - Concentrated sulphuric acid as an oxidizing agent – the oxidation of carbon and sulphur.

 - Concentrated sulphuric acid as a dehydrating agent- (a) the dehydration of sugar (b) Copper (II) sulphate crystals.

 - Non-volatile nature of sulphuric acid – reaction with sodium or potassium chloride and sodium or potassium nitrate.

-- Organic Chemistry
+9. Organic Chemistry

-- Formation of single, double and triple bonds, straight chain, branched chain and cyclic compounds.
+- Formation of single, double and triple bonds, straight chain, branched chain, cyclic compounds (only benzene).

-- Structure and Isomerism.
-Structure of compounds with single, double and triple bonds; Isomerism – structural (chain, position)
+- Structure of compounds with single, double and triple bonds.

 Alkane, alkene, alkyne series and their gradation in properties and the relationship with the molecular mass or molecular formula.

-- Hydrocarbons: alkanes, alkenes, alkynes.
+(v) Hydrocarbons: alkanes, alkenes, alkynes.

 - Alkenes – (unsaturated hydrocarbons with a double bond); ethene as an example.
 Methods of preparation of ethene by dehydro halogenation reaction and dehydration reactions.

 - Alkynes -(unsaturated hydrocarbons with a triple bond); ethyne as an example of alkyne; Methods of preparation from calcium carbide and 1,2 dibromoethane ethylene dibromide).

 Students should start their exam preparation by going through the ICSE Class 10 Syllabus of Chemistry which provides all the necessary information.
 It is structured in such a way that students can make it out on which topic to emphasise more by going through it.